honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 At Honestbee we fully adopted [Helm](https://helm.sh) since late 2016 and are always focused on providing value back to the community developing these awesome open source projects.

-Early on, we distilled existing best practices into a summary [Helm Best Practices](https://gist.github.com/so0k/f927a4b60003cedd101a0911757c605a) document (which was well-recieved, but has since been superseded by the excelent [Upstream - Helm Best Practices](https://docs.helm.sh/chart_best_practices/#the-chart-best-practices-guide) guide).
+Early on, we distilled existing best practices into a summary [Helm Best Practices](https://gist.github.com/so0k/f927a4b60003cedd101a0911757c605a) document (which was well-received, but has since been superseded by the excellent [Upstream - Helm Best Practices](https://docs.helm.sh/chart_best_practices/#the-chart-best-practices-guide) guide).
 We also always try to contribute to the upstream Helm Charts for the open source projects we use such as [Locust](https://kubeapps.com/charts/stable/locust), [Portus](/articles/devops/2017-06/portus-kubernetes-registry), [Fluentd](https://github.com/fluent/fluentd-kubernetes-daemonset/pull/4) and [Cloudflare-datadog](https://github.com/kubernetes/charts/pull/1324).

 Another open source project we heavily rely on is [Drone.io](http://docs.drone.io/getting-started/), which is now handling CI/CD for most of our applications.
 Drone allows us to fully automate our application deployments into our Kubernetes clusters.
 A while back we also open sourced our [Drone Kubernetes plug-in](/articles/devops/2017-01/drone-kubernetes-plugin).